astronexus/ATHYG-Database/data/details/v2_builds.md

     * Gaia, with DR3 values preferred.
     * Other major catalogs, predominantly HIPPARCOS and Henry Draper.

-The version of AT used for AT-HYG v2.4 is AT v2.4.
+The version of AT used for AT-HYG v2.5 is AT v2.5.
 The primary difference between AT 1.x and AT 2.x is the addition of velocity data (proper motions and radial velocities).

-The primary Gaia to Tycho-2 cross-reference query for AT v2.4 is similar to that for all previous AT v2.x datasets.
-It adds a `parallax_use` field that is the one turned into a distance in later steps using Gaia DR3 data.
-The field is dependent on a check against the stantard error of measurement in Gaia DR3, a check that was missing earlier:
+The primary Gaia to Tycho-2 cross-reference query for AT v2.5 is similar to that for all previous AT v2.x datasets, but it now excludes values for parallax, proper motion, and radial velocity that have standard errors of measurement larger than the actually measured value.

-`select g."source_id",
-    t.original_ext_source_id,
-    g.ra,
-    g.dec,
-    case
-      when g.parallax < g.parallax_error then null
-      else g.parallax
-    end parallax_use,
-    g.pm_ra,
-    g.pm_dec,
-    g.radial_velocity
-from "gaiadr3"."gaia_source_lite" g
-inner join "gaiaedr3"."tycho2tdsc_merge_best_neighbour" t on g."source_id"=t."source_id";
-`

 The cross-referencing to other catalogs (such as the Henry Draper catalog) followed the same process as for AT v1.x; see the AT v1.x construction notes in details_v1.md for more information.